styleguidist/snapguidist/README.md

 # Getting Started

-:warning: This package is a proof of concept.

-However, if you are brave enough and want to give it a try, follow these steps:
+To add `snapguidist` to your `react-styleguidist` configuration, follow these steps:

 1. install the package using yarn or npm: